What is Environmental And Occupational Health?

 The Integrative Learning Experience (ILE) is a 3-credit research project or project-based internship over the final two quarters of their program.

 The goal is to develop skills and gain experience in practical applications of concepts.
 Students complete a high-quality written product at the end of the experience.
-See examples of recent environmental and occupational health ILEs at Dornsife.
+See examples of recent environmental and occupational health ILEs at Dornsife School of Public Health.

-What Careers Can You Pursue with an MPH in Environmental and Occupational Health?
+What Can You Do With an MPH in Environmental and Occupational Health?

-With an MPH in Environmental and Occupational Health, individuals have the opportunity to explore unique and fulfilling career paths, including:
+With an MPH in Environmental and Occupational Health, individuals have the opportunity to explore unique and fulfilling career paths.
+Some common environmental and occupational health mph jobs include:

 - Environmental Health and Safety Specialist